Best Door Locks for Dementia Wandering: A Caregiver’s Guide to Safer Exits

 Watch For:

-Ensure your setup doesn’t block safe exit!
-Practice using your locks during an emergency.
+Make sure your setup doesn’t block safe exit in an emergency.
+Practice using your locks ahead of time.
 For example, you might want a reinforcement lock inside, but a smart lock or key access outside in case someone gets locked out.

-Tip: Manual locks work best when placed higher on the door or used in a discreet location.
-For added safety, pair them with a door alarm or camera to get notified if an exit attempt happens, giving you more time to respond.
+Tip: Manual locks work best when placed higher on the door or in a discreet location.
+Pair them with a door alarm or camera to get notified if an exit attempt happens, giving you more time to respond.

 STS Recommended Reinforcement Locks for Dementia Safety: